Thewisem/Which-messenger-should-you-pick-and-why/README.md

 ### End to End encryption (What it is?)

-This is a very secure and private way of communication.
-What this does is basically in simple terms is, Imagine your X and your girlfriend is Y. First your message gets encrypted by a private key which is not aent anywhere.
-Then the interesting part about this end to end encryption comes in.
-Then there is a public key which encrypts with the private key and it is sent to the server using TLS.
-The server sents that private key to Y and her phone decrypts it with the public key she got then eith the privste key you both secretly share.
-This is how the first exchange is done.
-But there is more things which makes this waay harder and more pointless to crack.
-After this exchange, there is a shared key that is shared between the two parties through the server each time they start a session.
-These keys change after a few rounds of messages.
-So even if they were able to obtain this key, they would have access to some messages and not all of them.
+This is an extremely private and secure method of communicating.
+In simple terms, imagine that you are X and your girlfriend is Y. Your message is first encrypted using a secret key that is not sent anywhere yet.
+Then comes the intriguing part of this end-to-end encryption.
+Then there's a public key that encrypts the private key before being transferred to the server through TLS.
+The server sends the private key to Y, who decrypts it with the public key she received from the server, and then with the secret key you both possess.
+The first exchange is carried out in this manner.
+But there are a few more factors that make this much more difficult and worthless to solve.
+Following this exchange, the two participants are given a shared key, which they exchange through the server each time they start a session.
+After a few rounds of messages, these keys will change.
+Even if hackers were able to gain this key, they would only have access to a subset of the communications.

 ### End to End Encryption (the problem)